sneakerhax/Arsenal/emailharvester/README.md

 # Docker - EmailHarvester

-A Dockerized version of EmailHarvester
+A Dockerized version of EmailHarvester by maldevel

 ## Building the image